ukri-excalibur/excalibur-tests/README.md

     spack compiler list

 and check a useful compiler is shown.
-If not, load the appropriate module, run
+If not, load the appropriate module, run:

     spack compiler find